Fishing in Atlanta GA

 7. Randy Poynter Lake

-Are you looking for a lowkey break from urban life in quiet and serene surroundings?
-If you love to fish, you’d be crazy not to pay a visit to the 650-acre Randy Poynter Lake, a reservoir located 35 miles east of Atlanta and only 6 miles north of the beloved suburban Conyers.
-Here, black crappie and big bass can be found (although sometimes with a bit of effort) among a few other fish species.
+Are you seeking a lowkey break from urban life in quiet and serene surroundings?
+If you love to fish, you’d be crazy not to visit the 650-acre Randy Poynter Lake, a reservoir 35 miles east of Atlanta and only 6 miles north of the beloved suburban Conyers.
+Here, black crappie and big bass can be found (although sometimes with little effort) among a few other fish species.

-At Randy Poynter, you’ll also find fishing piers, a boat ramp, a playground, walking trails, a shady picnic area, and a retreat house.
+Randy Poynter also has fishing piers, a boat ramp, a playground, walking trails, a shady picnic area, and a retreat house.
 To make things even better, gasoline motors are not allowed on the lake, so you don’t have to worry about irritating noise pollution ruining the serenity of the environment.

 8. Fort Yargo State Park

-Accessible through Georgia State Route 81, Fort Yargo State Park is home to a 260-acre lake where you’ll be able to catch bream, crappie, striped bass, and catfish.
+Accessible through Georgia State Route 81, Fort Yargo State Park is home to a 260-acre lake where you can catch bream, crappie, striped bass, and catfish.

 And once you’ve satisfied your angling desires, get your nature fill at the 20.5 miles of biking and hiking trails or the gorgeous beach.